Kenneth Angell: Early life

 One of three children, Kenneth Angell was born on August 3, 1930, in Providence, Rhode Island, to Henry and Mae (née Cooney) Angell.
-After attending public elementary schools in East Providence, Rhode Island, he studied at Our Lady of Providence Seminary in Warwick, Rhode Ilsand and at St. Mary's Seminary in Baltimore, Maryland.
+His brother was the television producer David Angell.After attending public elementary schools in East Providence, Rhode Island, he studied at Our Lady of Providence Seminary in Warwick, Rhode Island and at St. Mary's Seminary in Baltimore, Maryland.

 Priesthood

-Angell was ordained to the priesthood by Bishop Russell McVinney for the Diocese of Providence on May 26, 1957.
-He then served as parochial vicar at St. Mark Parish in Jamestown, Rhode Island and at Sacred Heart Parish in Pawtucket, Rhode Island.
+Angell was ordained to the priesthood at the Cathedral of Saints Peter and Paul in Providence by Bishop Russell McVinney for the Diocese of Providence on May 26, 1957.
+He then served as parochial vicar at St. Mark Parish in Jamestown, Rhode Island, and at Sacred Heart Parish in Pawtucket, Rhode Island.
 After serving at St. Mary's Parish in Newport, Rhode Island, Angell then received his first pastorate at St. John's Parish in Providence.

 From 1968 to 1972, Angell served as assistant chancellor for the diocese and secretary to Bishop McVinney.
 He served as chancellor under Bishop Louis Gelineau from 1972 to 1974 and was raised to the rank of monsignor by the Vatican in December 1972.
 Angell became vicar general of the diocese in August 1974.

 Auxiliary Bishop of Providence

-On August 9, 1974, Angell was appointed auxiliary bishop of the Diocese of Providence and Titular Bishop of Septimunicia by Pope Paul VI.
-He received his episcopal consecration on October 7, 1974, from Bishop Gelineau, with Archbishop John Whealon and Bishop John Hackett serving as co-consecrators, at the Cathedral of Sts.
-Peter and Paul in Providence.
+On August 9, 1974, Angell was appointed auxiliary bishop of Providence and Tttular bishop of Septimunicia by Pope Paul VI.
+He received his episcopal consecration on October 7, 1974, from Bishop Louis Gelineau, with Archbishop John Whealon and Bishop John Hackett serving as co-consecrators, at the Cathedral of Saints Peter and Paul.

-In 1989, Angell promised to "take care of it" when the Providence priest Normand Demers was arrested and jailed for misconduct with boys while working at The Haitian Project; Demers was later brought back to work in the diocese.
-Angell testified in a 1990 lawsuit that he did not take allegations against another priest, Rev. William O'Connell, seriously.
+In 1989, Angell promised to "take care of it" when Reverend Normand Demers was arrested and jailed for misconduct with boys while working at The Haitian Project; Demers was later brought back to work in the diocese.
+Angell testified in a 1990 lawsuit that he did not take allegations against another priest, Reverend William O'Connell, seriously.
 O'Connell was later convicted and served a short sentence before moving to New Jersey, where he committed more crimes and died in prison.